Hearing Process

 (2) The sketch of the property made by the office staff.

-(3) The photograph of the notification sign taken by staff.
+(3) The photograph of the notification sign and site taken by staff.

 *Any failure to post the notification sign that requires a rescheduling of the appeal will result in an additional $50.00 fee.